-The NIF complements the development of the private sector through different initiatives including enhancing the financing of micro and SMEs and support to trade development / DCFTAs.
+The NIF complements the development of the private sector through different initiatives including enhancing the financing of micro and SMEs.
 The Charter / Small Business Act (SBA) coordinators should be consulted and involved where relevant, in particular regarding support to policy dialogue activities and the enabling environment.

-3.3.
+2.5.
 Donor coordination